mchad1/saphana-certification/README.md

 The contents of both json files look something like below, pay attention to 0th, 1st, 2nd, and 4th posiitons in the list

 ### 0th and 1st: Mount Points:
-> In the 0th and 1st positions, replace the value associated with the key "Value" with your SAP HANA log and data path respectively.
+* replace the value associated with the key "Value" with your SAP HANA log and data path respectively.
-> As the tests are run one at a time, the same mount point may be used for both.
+* As the tests are run one at a time, the same mount point may be used for both.

  ### 2nd: Scale-Up or Scale Out:
-      > Only fill in the value associated with the "Value" key if you plan on doing a scale out test,
+* Only fill in the value associated with the "Value" key if you plan on doing a scale out test,
-      > leave it empty if the test is scale up.
+* leave it empty if the test is scale up.
-      > The value, if used, is in the format of "<ip | hostname>,<ip | hostname>,..."
+* The value, if used, is in the format of "<ip | hostname>,<ip | hostname>,..."

    * 4th: Run Count:
       > Replace the value associated with the key "Value" with the number of tests to run